Falchizao/Falchizao/README.md

 <div align="center">
   <h3>About me</h3>
-I am a web programmer graduated in systems from UTFPR。 I graduated with honors in 2 and a half years from a 3-year course, passing sufficiency tests.
+I am a web programmer graduated in systems from UTFPR。

+I graduated with honors in 2 and a half years from a 3-year course, passing sufficiency tests。

 I previously worked at a company focused on providing solutions for gas stations, gaining experience in the mobile area and initial exposure to payment machines。